Eden Valley Railway

 The Eden Valley Railway (EVR) was a railway in Cumbria, England.
 It ran between Clifton Junction near Penrith and Kirkby Stephen via Appleby-in-Westmorland.

 Passenger traffic ended in 1962 and the line was reduced to the track between the junction at Appleby station with the Settle-Carlisle Line and Kirkby Stephen which served a quarry.
-By 1976 all that was left was 6 mi of track between Appleby in Westmorland and Flitholme.
+By 1976, all that was left was 6 mi of track between Appleby in Westmorland and Flitholme.
 It was used by infrequent British Army services to Warcop Training Area until 1989.

-In 1995 the Eden Valley Railway Society was formed with the aim of reinstating services and restoring on the line.
-Heritage railway services resumed in 2006 between Warcop and Sandford, with an extension of 1/2 mi being opened in 2013, giving a current running line of almost 2+1/4 mi.
+In 1995, the Eden Valley Railway Society was formed with the aim of reinstating services and restoring the line.
+Heritage railway services resumed operations in 2006 between Warcop and Sandford, with an extension of 1/2 mi being opened in 2013, giving a current running line of almost 2+1/4 mi.